A layout should make sense — visually and mechanically.

 I bind to R as courier's "Ultimate" ability.

-It's easier to reach in a pickle.
+It's easier to reach.

 Emotional Damage is a real thing, as is Emotional Support.